 Under CSRS/CSRS Offset, after 20 years of controller service, there is a guaranteed retirement benefit which is 50 percent of high-3 average pay.
 For any air traffic controller retiring after 25 years, it works out to earning 2 percent per year.
 After 27 years, the guarantee provides no more than the regular formula would have.
 Other than the guaranteed benefit and mandatory retirement, there are no special CSRS rules for controllers.
-However, there is no reduction for being under age 55 at retirement.
+However, there is no reduction for being under age 55 at retirement, a provision that rarely is a consideration now since CSRS was closed to new entrants after 1983.

 Although FERS has the same rules as CSRS for when a controller can retire, FERS doesn’t have a guaranteed benefit.
 Instead, it provides the same special benefits that are provided to law enforcement and firefighting personnel.